eastmaels/steemblog.github.io/_posts/account/deanliu/2017-04-27_local-delicacies-3-jiufen-photo-series-006.md

 - - -

-This page is synchronized from the post: [local delicacies 3 - Jiufen photo series 006](https://steemit.com/@deanliu/local-delicacies-3-jiufen-photo-series-006)
+This page is synchronized from the post: ['local delicacies 3 - Jiufen photo series 006'](https://steemit.com/@deanliu/local-delicacies-3-jiufen-photo-series-006)